 Needless to say, this was an extremely gruesome spectacle.
 Thankfully, these animal fights were officially banned in England by the early 1800’s.
 By then, the Bulldog and Mastiff breeds developed for these baiting sports were already long established.

-The Bulldog’s temperament became milder in the years after blood sports were outlawed, and the breed was used to work with livestock or as a guardian dog.
+Bulldogs were bred for their strong, stocky bodies and large heads and mouths.
+They were also bred for aggression before bull and bear baiting were banned.
+Their temperament became milder in the years after blood sports were outlawed, and the breed was used to work with livestock or as a guardian dog.

-The appearance of the original English Bulldog has evolved over time, and the breed has also branched off into other types of Bulldogs like the Boxer and the American Bulldog.
+The English Bulldog always had a stocky build and flat muzzle, but over the years its appearance has gotten much more extreme.
+The breed has evolved over time, and has also branched off into other types of Bulldogs like the Boxer and the American Bulldog.

-Bulldog Health Issues
+Bulldog Breed Health

 Many of the Bulldog’s health problems are due to the flatness of the dog’s face, a problem shared by other breeds with similar facial features, such as the Pug.

-Veterinary experts report that brachycephaly leads to impaired breathing, which can cause chronic and debilitating health effects over a dog’s lifetime.
+The term for short head is brachycephaly.
+Brachycephaly leads to impaired breathing, which can cause chronic and debilitating health effects over a dog’s lifetime.

 Brachycephalic dogs have restricted airways.
 However, this is not just a problem in the shortened nose.
 It also causes trouble in the mouth and throat because soft tissues like the tongue and palate remain large even when the skull is flattened.